Materials with viscoelastic stiffness greater than diamond

 25. Partial support by the National Science Foundation and by the NSF MRSEC Program is gratefully acknowledged.
 We thank W. Drugan for stimulating discussions.

 More recently, even higher stiffness has been attained using a similar paradigm of phase transforming inclusions in a matrix.
 Stable singular structural stiffness has been attained using a different paradigm involving nonzero energy flux; for reprints see negative stiffness link at top.
-We have not called these metamaterials.
+Stable negative stiffness is also demonstrated.
+We have not called these metamaterials or architectured materials or architected materials.

 More extremal materials